AutoIds/slate/source/includes/_accounts.md

 <aside class="success">
-An account can have multiple groups.
+An account can only have a single group.
 </aside>